 - 5. If appropriate, connect the supplied serial cable between the serial port on the computer and the Local Unit. - 6.
-Connect the CATx cables from the Remote Unit to the corresponding INTERCONNECT ports (1&2) on the Local Unit. - 7.
+For single video units, connect the CATx cable to the INTERCONNECT socket on the front of the Local Unit.
+For dual-head systems, connect the CATx cables from the Remote Unit to the corresponding INTERCONNECT ports (1&2) on the Local Unit (see Figure 5). - 7.
 Power up the PC.

-The Local Unit normally takes power through the PCs keyboard port.
-In video only applications, this connection is not used and so an external PSU is required.
+The Local Unit normally takes power through the USB port.
+In video only applications, or cases where only limited port power is available, an external power supply may be attached.
 Please contact Technical Support to obtain a suitable power supply.